drewm27/speakerrankings/bookshelf-small.md

 For running karaoke, check out [Karaoke Setups](/karaoke-setups/)

+There are 5 speakers ranked on this page

 **Use your browser's search feature to search for speakers on this page.**

 ### #1 [Genelec 8010A](https://www.guitarcenter.com/Genelec/8010-Bi-Amplified-Monitor-System-Each.gc): $700 a pair